 T.1 XP502 - Cotswold Airport (on display), Kemble, Gloucestershire

 The first Gnat to enter service with 4 FTS was XP502, joining the unit on 7th November 1962 having first flown on 24th August 1962.
 Retired in 1978 to instructional use as 8576M at RAF St. Athan, she was auctioned off in 2000 and acquired by Delta jets at Kemble.

-Information on this page current as of 09/10/2010
+Information on this page current as of 24/08/2021, last updated by Jake

 Find other photos of XP502 on the following sites:

 Air-Britain - Airliners.net - Airplane-Pictures.net - flickr.com - WorldAirPics.com - JetPhotos.net - PlanePictures.net